 Cortisone is a hormone released by the adrenal glands (a gland that sits atop each kidney) in response to stress.
 Ashwagandha was evaluated for its ability to decrease the release of cortisone under stressful conditions.
 Rats received 100 mg/kg Ashwagandha orally per day for 7 days and then placed in cold water (10oC) to swim until exhaustion.
 Those rats who consumed Ashwagandha had near normal levels of cortisol compared to control rats who did not receive Ashwagandha.
-At least three other studies have confirmed these positive effects of ashwagandha on stress.
+At least three other studies, including in humans, have confirmed these positive effects of ashwagandha on stress.

 Criteria for Defining an Adaptogen

 - Produces a non-specific response; e.g., increases the ability to resist the detrimental effects of multiple stressors, including from physical, chemical, or biological agents.

 - Normalizes physiology, irrespective of change from physiological norms caused by the stressor.

 - Does not influence normal body functions more than required to gain non-specific resistance.